kTrzcinskii/MSBParser/README.md

 Currently, the application only checks for syntax errors in "Elements" (e.g., it shows an error if an unknown tag is found inside `Project`).
 However, no checks are made on the attributes and their values (meaning that if a tag should always have an attribute and the attribute is not provided, MSBParser will **not** consider it an error).

+If you want to see how the application works, feel free to use files from [InputExamples](InputExamples) — they contain examples of various tags and cases, both correct and incorrect.

 ## Examples

 - MSBuild file without any errors: